jmo1point0/homework4/README.md

 Beach Destinations Quiz!
 I have created a beach destinations quiz.
-There are multiple html css and js files.
+There are multiple html, css, and js files.

 Following files:
 index.html